sammy2201/Project/README.md

 1. I began by carefully reading and analyzing the requirements to ensure a clear understanding of the task.
 2. I started by writing tests to cover all the cases and different scenarios.
 This helped define the expected behavior.
-3. I implemented separate files for each interface, ensuring a modular design.
+3. Implemented separate files for each interface, ensuring a modular design.
 I referred to the provided documentation to determine how the interfaces should be structured.
-4. I developed the evaluate() function for BinaryOperationNode to handle calculations.
+4. Developed the evaluate() function for BinaryOperationNode to handle calculations.
-5. I implemented an additional print() function to print expressions in terminal.
-I also added comparison operations to the switch statement in the evaluate() function.
+5. Implemented an additional print() function to print expressions in terminal.
+6. Added comparison operations to the switch statement in the evaluate() function.
 I also included validation to check for invalid operations and throw appropriate errors.
-6. To test the implementation, I referred to the Example Usage section in the provided documentation.
-I created sample expressions in index.ts and used them to validate the functionality.
+7. I referred to the Example Usage section in the provided documentation for creating expression in index.ts.
-7. To execute the program, I used npx ts-node src/index.ts This outputs the results of the evaluate() and print() functions.
+8. To execute the program, I used npx ts-node src/index.ts This outputs the results of the evaluate() and print() functions.

 Testing:
-This project includes two test files that validate the functionality of the core components of the AST (Abstract Syntax Tree) implementation: binary-operation-node and number-node.
-The tests cover various cases such as numeric evaluations, nested operations, and error handling.
+This project includes two test files that validate the functionality of the core components of the AST implementation: binary-operation-node and number-node.
+The tests, written using Jest, cover various cases such as numeric evaluations, nested operations, and error handling.
 There are a total of 18 tests.

 Test Files